 I can talk and tell lots of stories when necessary.
 And there are times not to tell everything.

-Please the teacher, include them in the planning.
+- Please the teacher and consult them in the planning.

-I come home tired, feet aching, yet feeling exhilarated and looking forward to doing it again.
-It’s obvious that I’m working my passion and found my calling!
+Each day I return home exhausted, tired, feet aching, yet exhilarated and looking forward to doing it again.
+It’s obvious that I’m working my passion and have found found my calling!